Barbapulpe/xmpp-ap-bridge/README.md

 User and administrator guides are available in each supported language and referred to in the bot help command, the English version of the user guide is available [here](https://chat.gayfr.online/blog/ap_bridge%40gayfr.live/bridge-from-xmpp-to-fediverse-user-help-page-59dlkf)

 The full documentation index for all languages is available [here](https://chat.gayfr.online/blog/ap_bridge%40gayfr.live/xmpp-activitypub-bridge-documentation-KdpNJ9)

+## Try it out!

+If you want to try a working implementation, you can use ours, by contacting either [@xmpp_bridge@gayfr.social](https://gayfr.social/@xmpp_bridge) from the Fediverse, or xmpp:ap_bridge@gayfr.live from XMPP.
+Any feedback appreciated!

 ## License